TE-YoshinoriOota/Spresense_IRCommucation_Sample/README.md

 }
 ```
 ### ■ send the payload in the loop function
-The sendChar function disassembles the byte data to send the bit on the IR transmission.
-Please note that the bit "0" starts PWM0 for 1600 microseconds and the bit1 or the stop bit stops PWM0 for 1600 microseconds.
+The sendChar function disassembles the byte data to send a bit on the IR transmission.
+For sending the bit "0",  the PWM0 runs for 1600 microseconds, for sending the bit "1" the PWM0 stops for 1600 microseconds.

 ```
 void loop() {